hynrusang/js-lib/jade.md

 - **Release** is a version that is officially serviced because it is **almost completely developed**.
 (Stability: **Very High**, Development Frequency: **Very Low**)
 2. prerelease
-- **Prerelease** is a version that **has being developed** and is officially being serviced,
-but it is still in the development stage.
+- **Prerelease** is a version that is **currently being developed** and officially supported, but it is still in the development stage.
 (Stability: **High**, Development Frequency: **Medium**)
 3. developer
 - **Developer** is an **experimental version** that is being offered temporarily before development has yet to stabilize.